Legend Ichiro Suzuki Retiring After Nearly 30 Years in MLB, Japan

 Legend Ichiro Suzuki Retiring After Nearly 30 Years in MLB, JapanMarch 21, 2019

-Ichiro Suzuki retired following the Seattle Mariners' 5-4 extra-innings win over the Oakland Athletics at the Tokyo Dome in Tokyo, Japan, on Thursday.
+Ichiro Suzuki retired following the Seattle Mariners' 5-4 extra-inning win over the Oakland Athletics at the Tokyo Dome on Thursday.

-According to ESPN, Kyodo News was the first to report prior to the game that it would be Ichiro's final contest as a big-league player, and it was later said on the ESPN telecast that Ichiro informed the Mariners of his decision.
+According to ESPN, Kyodo News was the first to report prior to the game that it would be Ichiro's final contest as a big-league player.
+Later it was said during the ESPN telecast that Ichiro informed the Mariners of his decision.

-Suzuki got the start in right field for the second day in a row and batted ninth in front of his home-country fans, going 0-for-4.
+Suzuki got the start in right field for the second day in a row and batted ninth in front of his native fans, going 0-for-4.
 After grounding out in the top of the eighth inning with the score tied 4-4, Ichiro was allowed to take the field for the bottom of the eighth before exiting amid thunderous applause from the crowd:

 Seattle Mariners @Mariners